 The Newcomer Prize for short stories

 We're always working to discover new authors and new stories to publish alongside our regular contributors.
-The Newcomer Prize is part of this: it's only open to authors who have not been previously published by The Fiction Desk, and who have not yet published a novel or collection of short stories on paper.
+The Newcomer Prize is part of this: it's a short story competition only open to authors who have not been previously published by The Fiction Desk, and who have not yet published a novel or collection of short stories on paper.

 We welcome the same range of literary and crossover genre fiction to the Newcomer Prize that we feature in the pages of our anthologies.
 If you've not yet read us, it's worth picking up one or two of our anthologies to see what we publish.
 The winners of last year's Newcomer Prize appear in our latest anthology, Separations.